-The Group calculates ECL on credit cards using a forecast model based on historical loss experience for portfolios with shared credit risk characteristics.
-Migration matrices model is used for loss rate forecasting, in credit cards portfolio which is built at the portfolio level instead of at the individual account level.
-The loss rate is applied to gross credit card exposures and are discounted.
-Group discounted expected credit losses using nominal interest rate as an approximation of effective interest rate considering specific characteristics of the product.
+The Group calculates the ECL on credit cards using a forecast model which is based on the historical loss experienced for portfolios with similar credit risk characteristics.
+Migration matrix models are used for loss rate forecasting in the credit cards portfolio, which is built at the portfolio level instead of at the individual account level.
+The loss rate is applied to the gross credit card exposure and is discounted.
+The Group discounts expected credit losses using the nominal interest rate as an approximation of the effective interest rate while considering specific characteristics of the product.
 The whole portfolio is segmented by delinquency buckets.
-The purpose is to track the behaviour (migration) of performing credit cards.
+The purpose is to track the behavior (migration) of performing credit cards.

-As a primary approach for the calculation of expected credit losses of overdrafts, the group decides to apply Approach 1 - estimate parameters for PD, LGD and exposure measures for individual exposure.
-For PD, the group used borrower's probability of default as the naturally fitting metrics for estimating the risk of default occuring and applied cohort approach.
-ECL is calculated using forecasted balances and expected cash flows based on expected behaviour and the contractual terms of the instruments by applying Credit Conversion Factor on undrawn limits.
-The Group's estimation of LGD on overdrafts is similar to the one incorporated in loans.
+As a primary approach for the calculation of ECL of overdrafts, the Group applies estimated parameters for PD, LGD and specific measures for individual exposure.
+For PD, the Group uses the borrower's probability of default as the most fitting metric for estimating the risk of defaulting and applies the cohort approach.
+The ECL is calculated using the forecasted balances and cash flows based on the expected behavior and the contractual terms of the instruments by applying a Credit Conversion Factor on undrawn limits.
+The Group's estimation of the LGD on overdrafts is similar to the one used for loans.